 Example 5

-In some codes, the encoder hints at his identity in more subtle ways, as in the following example:
+In some Bible codes, the encoder hints at his identity without plainly stating his name.
+Sometimes he reveals his identity by dropping hints which could only apply to himself, as in the following example:

 As can be seen, the phrase אמי בתולה (“My mother is a virgin”) is encrypted within Lamentations 1:9-18 at an ELS of every 90 letters).
-This is the only passage in the entire Hebrew Bible where this eight-letter string is encrypted at a short-distance ELS.
+Here yet again, this is the only passage in the entire Hebrew Bible where this eight-letter string is encrypted within the specified ELS search range of 1-150.
+What are the chances that the only time this phrase appears encoded–it would just so happen to be in a passage next to the phrase “the virgin, the daughter of Judah.”
+In light of such exclusivity and obvious topical correspondence, I think a random coincidence can be safely ruled out.

 Example 6